maxrossello/redmine_app_timesheets/README.md

 Redmine's spent time statistics can split for Orders and Order Activities too, orthogonally to Versions and Activities.

-Global Orders are stored into a dedicated administrative project that does not need to be visible to users filling data into the timesheet: the issue tracking module needs not to be enabled on it.
+Global Orders are stored into a dedicated administrative project that does not need to be visible to users filling data into the timesheet, nor any module except Time Tracking needs to be enabled on it.

 ## Changelog